Karoonjhar Mountains: History

 Karoonjhar has been mentioned in many verses of Sindhi and Gujarati poets.
 Myths and lores of Sadwant & Sharanga, Hothlal Pari (nature's fairy), Odho Jam (Sindhi lore) and Bherio Garori (wolf's ring) are regarded to this range.
 Hothlal Pari is considered to have had appeared first in the Karoonjhar mountains.
 In old times, Karoonjhar was also famously known as "Kinro".
-The mountain range has several places of historical importance, like Bhodeser Talao, Alakh Wao (hidden well), Anchlechure, Sardaro, Gao Mukhi, Punraj Gadr, Nani, Chandan gadr, Bhaun jo bheesro, Jharno and Bhaunro.
+The mountain range has several places of historical importance, like Bhodeser Talao, Alakh Wao (hidden well), Anchlechure, Sardharo, Gao Mukhi, Punraj Gadr, Nani, Chandan gadr, Bhaun jo bheesro, Jharno and Bhaunro.
 In the past, many individuals were exiled to the Karoonjhar by monarchs of nearby states.

 The range was once a stronghold of Jainism in the region.
 Researcher Mashkoor Phulkaro has written that there are at least 108 holy sites among the surrounding hills Until 1226, the region of Thar was part of a large sea, and the current desert area served as a port and business centre for Jains who formed the business class.
 Subsequently, an earthquake in Parinagar, the main shipping port, changed its geography, forcing the Jains to move to Kutch and Bhuj in modern day India.
 Before their exodus, they had built several temples at Karoonjhar Mountain, Nagarparkar, and Parinagar.
 Of those, just four exist today, and only two of them are in good condition (in Veerawah and Nagarparkar).
 The last Jain family to leave this area did so in 1971.

+Flora and fauna

+There are 89 distinct varieties of plants across 26 plant families on the mountains.
+The dominant families are Poaceae and Fabaceae.
+Grasses and herbs encompass 60% of the species, alongside a mix of trees, shrubs, and subshrubs.

+The fauna of the Karoonjhar Mountains are thought to have included species such as the blackbuck, Indian gazelle, blue bull, and wild boar, which thrived despite the region's harsh climatic conditions and scarce water resources.
+Large mammals like the lion, cheetah, and desert lynx have vanished from the southern reaches of the desert, while populations of other species have dwindled to the brink of extinction.
+Karoonjhar is a habitat for a few species of conservation significance, including the Indian gazelle and the desert hare.
+Predatory carnivores like the jackal, wolf, desert cat, and desert fox, have been hunted for their pelts, which has threatened their presence in the area.
+Much of it remains unstudied from a conservation perspective.
+The rodents, comprising a significant portion of the mammalian population, play a crucial role in the desert ecosystem but also pose challenges due to their impact on vegetation and agricultural productivity.